Landlord emergency cover

 What isn’t covered by landlord home emergency insurance?

-Landlord emergency cover is only valid for unexpected emergencies.
+Landlord home emergency cover is only valid for unexpected emergencies.
 It won’t cover:

-Always read the policy terms and conditions for a detailed list of what is and what isn’t covered, before you buy.
+Always read the policy terms and conditions for a detailed list of what is and what isn’t included in your landlord cover before you buy.

 Does landlord emergency insurance include boiler cover?

-Yes, it should cover you if your boiler breaks down, but you’ll need to get your boiler serviced annually or it could invalidate your claim.
+Yes, it should cover you if your boiler breaks down, but you’ll need to get your boiler serviced annually or your claim might not be valid.

 What happens if I need to make a claim?